 Put dandelion flower heads to good use by making dandelion wine.
+(As it turns out, you can make wine out of most anything, including blackberries.)
 Make sure to select flowers that haven’t been exposed to chemical treatment.
 Just to be safe, wash them well before using.

 What You Need to Make Dandelion Wine

 - glass or ceramic crock

 - 4 cups dandelion heads